jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/self-enrollment.md

 [Attack Surface Manager (ASM)](/machine/web/asm) platform.
-Here is a short step-by-step guide to enroll in this free trial without relying on third parties.
+Here is a short step-by-step guide to enroll in this free trial.

 First,
 you have to go to the official